Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Oatman certainly prospered during a decade-long gold rush, but when the mines dried up, so did everything else.
 The town’s biggest mine closed in 1924, and by the early 1960s, the whole area was all but abandoned.

 A revitalized interest in historic route 66 saved Oatman from demise, and while it may not be thriving, it’s got a lot to offer visitors looking for that kitschy slice of Americana.

 The Oatman of today is home to just 128 people and a handful of burros, but tourists have fallen in love with this Arizona ghost town.
 It’s quite inconveniently located on historic Route 66, but the road is a destination in its own right, and perfect for back road ramblers like us.

 Main Street through Oatman, AZ is tiny, with just a handful of junk stores, restaurants, and gift shops that are entirely dependent on tourist dollars.
 An afternoon is all you’ll need to explore thoroughly, but if you have time, I recommend meandering along the back roads, which will give you a glimpse of the hardscrabble life that existed here in years past.

 But first, park your car on the street, and take a tour of an iconic Arizona ghost town that refuses to die.
 Here’s the plan for a perfect day in Oatman, Arizona:

 Feed the Oatman burros.
-You can bring carrots or buy “burro chow” at just about any shop.
+You can buy “burro chow” at just about any shop.
 The burros know the drill and will happily beg for food.
 Some are a bit too bold, though, so be careful.
-They’ll chase you down if they know you’ve got carrots in your pocket.
+They’ll chase you down if they know you’ve got food in your pocket.

 Indulge in Ice Cream at the Olive Oatman Ice Cream Parlor.
 Just make sure you keep your cones away from the four-legged scavengers.
 Seriously, those burros will steal your cone in a heartbeat!